isomerpages/moh-hcsa/_for-healthcare-providers/What Do We Need To Know/NEHR Contribution.md

 <p>All licensed healthcare providers will be required to ensure accurate,
 timely and complete contribution of health information to the National Electronic Health Record system (NEHR).
-These contributors are referred to as “Specified Contributors”.</p>
+These contributors are referred to as <strong>“Specified Contributors”</strong>.</p>
 <h2>What Information Needs to Be Contributed to NEHR</h2>
 <p>The Bill will only require the contribution of key health information
-necessary for continuity of care across healthcare settings and healthcare providers e.g., allergies, vaccination records, prescribed medications and discharge summaries; detailed information on what will be required will be shared/published as part of the HIB’s implementation.
-Raw clinical notes will not be contributed.
+necessary for continuity of care across healthcare settings and healthcare providers e.g., allergies, vaccination records, prescribed medications and discharge summaries; detailed information on what will be required will be shared/published as part of the HIB’s implementation. <strong>Raw clinical notes will not be contributed</strong>.
 Patient consent is not required.</p>
 <p>Only health information of Singaporeans, Permanent Residents and individuals
 with Foreign Identification Numbers (FIN) will need to be contributed.
 The contribution of health information of short-term visitors, such as